logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

     Create a new Python job from the Jobs UI

-The executable Python program does not need to be uploaded from the UI, it can also be done so by using in the Python app to run, the
-``upload`` function of the ``dataset`` module of the ``hops`` Python library http://hops-py.logicalclocks.com
+You do not have to upload the Python program UI to run it.
+That can be done so from within the Python program by using ``upload`` function of the ``dataset`` module of the ``hops`` Python library http://hops-py.logicalclocks.com

 To do that, first generate an API key for your project, see :ref:`Generate an API key<api-key-generate>`,